rubenschagas/rubenschagas/README.md

 </p>

 <p align="justify">
-I'm very enthusiastic about DevOps and QAOps areas.
-With extensive experience in managing challenging projects, making well-informed decisions in difficult situations, and solving complex problems to save time and effort, I am confident that I can make a significant contribution to our community.
+I am highly enthusiastic about the DevOps and QAOps domains.
+With extensive experience in successfully managing challenging projects, making well-informed decisions in difficult situations, and solving complex problems to save time and effort, I am confident that I can make a significant contribution to our community.
 </p>

 <p align="justify">
-I'm eager to contribute to projects, repositories, and community work.
+I am eager to actively contribute to various projects, repositories, and community initiatives.
 </p>

 - 🌱 I’m currently learning **Hard Skills: Azure Devops, Git OneFlow and Gimp; and some Soft Skills too.** :)